ITR Filing Deadline Missed?

 Taxability of pension depends upon the type of pension, which is given below:-

-1. Uncommuted Pension: Uncommuted pension is fully taxable in the case of government or non-government employees.
+1. Uncommuted Pension: An uncommuted pension is fully taxable of for government or non-government employees.
 This pension is received periodically.

 2. Commuted Pension: It is received in a lump sum.
 The taxability of commuted pension is given below:-